 The procedure provides a framework within which a candidate may seek to challenge a decision in order to protect against potential unfairness resulting from an omission or error on the part of the University – please see Appendix B for the full Academic Appeals Procedure and Section B9 in the Academic Regulations for Research Degrees.

-The Doctoral Researcher Development Programme (DRDP) Handbook is updated annually and can be found on our DRDP page along with the workshop dates set out by academic year (1st, 2nd, 3rd and 4th year).
+Our comprehensive Doctoral Researcher Development Programme (DRDP) is reviewed and enhanced annually and can be found on our DRDP site along with the booking information.

 The university has a wider research governance framework for all researchers.